 Numerous town-gown collaborations benefit our host communities and campus.
 These partnerships provide unique educational opportunities, support community and civic organizations, and enhance the region's quality of life.
 They are built on a shared desire to make UMass Amherst and its surrounding town great places to live, work, play, and learn.

 The proud birthplace of poet Emily Dickinson, Amherst, Massachusetts is a college town with three institutions of higher learning: Amherst College, Hampshire College, and the University of Massachusetts.
 With approximately 38,000 residents, it is the largest community in Hampshire County.
 The epitome of the town and country experience, Amherst has a pleasant downtown supplemented by four village centers and dozens of cultural attractions, including eight museums, an independent art house cinema, and venues for performing arts and music.
-The town has permanently conserved nearly a third of its land and is home to fifty working farms.
+The town has permanently conserved nearly a third of its land and is home to over fifty working farms.
 It is an ethnically diverse community with strong schools, an excellent bus system, and near major cities.

 In Amherst, spotting a resident rock star, famous writers, or a Nobel laureate lounging in a downtown cafe is a fairly regular occurrence, due in part to the influence of the University and the colleges which combine to create a vibrant and dynamic intellectual atmosphere and attract world class faculty.
 It is often cited as a top American college town and a great place to retire.